I decided to commemorate my trip to Udaipur, India in edible form with this Chilled Cucumber Avocado Raita Soup Recipe.

-There may be nothing more tragic post-travel than losing photos so you’ll understand my devastation around the fact I can’t find any of my snaps of my visit to Udaipur.
-Instead I decided to save the moment in edible form with this Chilled Cucumber Avocado Raita Soup recipe.
+Why?
+Because there may be nothing more tragic post-travel than losing photos, so you’ll understand my devastation around the fact I can’t find any of the snaps of my visit to Udaipur.

 Udaipur was my favorite of all the towns I visited in Rajasthan, if only for the stunning sunrises and epic sunsets.
 I stayed in a lakeside haveli — which I would move in would life so permit — and that meant I woke every morning to birds fluttering, cows mooing, and people starting their day with a visit waterside.

 And I’d have naan with loads of raita.
 So much raita, I became that girl.
 I mean, I love raita so much I could drink it — the spicy, cool, sweet cuts through the heat of an Indian morning like no other.

 So, like a record on repeat, I made raita each, and every day when I returned in some vain hope, it’d take me back.
 And when the following summer came, I knew I’d want it chilled, in a soup, but California-fied with a good dose of avocado.

 That’s how this Chilled Cucumber Avocado Raita Soup Recipe came about and came to be in Keys to the Kitchen.
 And though I have no plans to go back to India any time soon, I can thumb through my photos and daydream while sipping this Chilled Cucumber Avocado Raita Soup.